Cosmological Constant Problem and $H_0$ Tension in Void-dominated Cosmology: Abstract

 \section{Abstract}

-Although the size of the cosmic void is much larger than the size of local scales and much smaller than the size of cosmic scale, it will be shown that they can be considered a very good representative for studying both local and global scales.
-For this goal, we will first consider the cosmic voids in the cosmic web as interconnected spherical bubbles.
-We will then show by heuristic calculations that for each cosmic void we obtain different mass densities and cosmological constants that are the same order of magnitude as the entire universe.
-It will also be shown that the slight difference between the surface tension of the bubbles may be the source of the $H_{\rm 0}$ tension between local and global measurements.
-As a necessary consequence of this study is that by examining a single cosmic void more seriously, both theoretically and observationally, interesting possible propositions can be made to solve important challenges in physical cosmology at local and global scales. \\ \\ \textbf{Keywords}: Cosmological Constant; Hubble Tension; Cosmic Voids; Supreclusters \\ \\ \textbf{PACS}: 98.80.Bp; 95.36.+x; 95.35.+d; 98.80.Es
+In this work, we study the cosmological constant problem and Hubble tension in the void-dominated cosmology scenario \cite{Yusofi:2022hgg}.
+For this goal, we will first consider the cosmic voids in the cosmic web as interconnected ideal spherical bubbles at the early Planck scale and late large scale.
+By heuristic calculations for each cosmic void, we obtain particular mass density and cosmological constant that are the same order of magnitude as the entire universe on any scale.
+The values obtained for the cosmological constant vary from scale to scale.
+As a result, it will be shown that there is a roughly $\sim 10^{22}$ difference between the cosmological constant at the present and Planck scales.
+Finally, it will be shown that the slight difference between the surface tension of the cosmic bubbles may explain the tension between local and global measurements of $H_{\rm 0}$. \\ \\ \textbf{Keywords}: Cosmological Constant; Hubble Tension; Cosmic Voids; Supreclusters \\ \\ \textbf{PACS}: 98.80.Bp; 95.36.+x; 95.35.+d; 98.80.Es